TERMS AND CONDITIONS

 As we can accept your order and make a legally enforceable agreement without further reference to you, you must read these terms and conditions prior to placing your order.

-Confirmation of an order indicates acceptance of the following Terms and Conditions:
+Confirmation of an order or placing of a booking indicates acceptance of the following Terms and Conditions:

 - These terms and conditions apply to the provision of goods and services by us (‘The Company‘) to You.
 ‘We‘ are TurnPoint Ltd. FlightPad, BlackBoxDentistry and CabinCrewTraining are all trading names of TurnPoint Ltd. The terms and conditions below apply to any activity carried out by TurnPoint Ltd trading as FlightPad, BlackBoxDentistry or CabinCrewTraining.